Danny Musovski: Professional

 On January 10, 2018, Musovski was selected 30th overall by the San Jose Earthquakes during the 2018 MLS SuperDraft.
 He was signed by the club on March 1, 2018, and immediately loaned to San Jose's USL affiliate, Reno 1868 FC, alongside fellow SuperDraft pick Mohamed Thiaw.
 Musovski made his professional debut as a second-half substitute for Chris Wehan in Reno's 4–3 loss to Swope Park Rangers on March 17, 2018.
 He scored his first professional goal in his second appearance on March 24, 2018, in a 1–1 draw with Las Vegas Lights FC, a match from which he was later ejected.
 Musovski was released by San Jose at the end of their 2018 season.

 Musovski joined Reno 1868 permanently on January 17, 2019, following his release by San Jose.

 On December 10, 2019, Musovski joined Major League Soccer side Los Angeles FC ahead of the 2020 season.
 He made his debut for the club on July 13, 2020, against Houston in the MLS is Back Tournament as a substitute for Adama Diomande in the 79th minute.
-On September 2, 2020, Musovski scored his first goal with LAFC in a 5-1 win over San Jose.
-On October 11, 2020, Musovski scored a brace in a 3-1 win over the Seattle Sounders.
+On September 2, 2020, Musovski scored his first goal with LAFC in a 5–1 win over San Jose.
+On October 11, 2020, Musovski scored a brace in a 3–1 win over the Seattle Sounders.

-Musovski scored his first goal while on loan to USL Championship side Las Vegas Lights FC in a 3-1 loss to Sacramento Republic FC in the 2021 USL Championship season.
+Musovski scored his first goal while on loan to USL Championship side Las Vegas Lights FC in a 3–1 loss to Sacramento Republic FC in the 2021 USL Championship season.

 On August 3, 2022, Musovski was traded to Real Salt Lake in exchange for $250,000 in General Allocation Money.
+His contract option was declined by the club at the end of the 2023 season; according to Musovski, negotiations for a renewed contract had broken down, which led to frustration.
+He sat out of several matches in the latter half of the season.

+While in free agency, Musovski signed a two-year contract with Seattle Sounders FC on February 1, 2024.
+He scored one goal for the team in the 2024 season as he primarily played as a late-match substitute.
+Musovski was injured at the end of the regular season and did not appear for most of the 2024 MLS Cup playoffs.
+He scored in five consecutive matches during the 2025 regular season while playing in place of Jordan Morris, who had been injured for several weeks.
+On August 24, 2025 Musovski scored three goals in a 5–2 victory over Sporting Kansas City.
+This was his first hat trick in Major League Soccer, and earned him the Player of the Matchday award for MLS matchday 30.

 Personal life

 Born in the United States, Musovski is of Macedonian descent.
+He announced his engagement to Nikki Klassen in April 2025.